Meadowlarke/Bibliography/Resnick1998.md

 24: Instructionism.

-#Z: Seymour Papert lays out a dichotomy between the contsrutionist and instructionist approaches to learning and education.
-Constructionism asserts that learning takes place by in an active process in which people actively construct knowledge from their experiences of the world.
-Futhermore, new knowledge is most effectively constructed when people are engaged in projects which are personally meaningful.

-#Z: When it comes to improving education, instructionism focuses on new ways that teachers can instruct, whereas contsrutionism focusus on new ways for learners to construct knowledge.

-#Z: "Educators need to design things that allow students to design things."

 #### LEGO/LOGO

 25: LEGO/LOGO: A progamable erector set.

 27: The "snapping together" of LOGO commands.

-#Z: (My idea, not Resnick's) The Lifelong Kindergarten and related projects have seemed to focus on education into math and, computers, and the physical sciences.
-I would like to develop a related way of understanding education in the humanities.
-How can we design an educational world such that concepts and resources be creatively "snapped together?"

 28: The shortcommings of "hads on" education.